matoanbach/RHCSA/Sample Exams/largeone.md

 32. On rhcsa1, create a group called group30 with GID 3000, and add user60 and user80 to this group.
 Create a directory called /sdata, enable setgid bit on it, and add write permission bit for group members.
 Set ownership and owning group to root and group30.
 Create a file called file1 under /sdata as user60 and modify the file as user80 successfully.

 33. On rhcsa1, create directory /var/dir1 with full permissions for everyone.
 Disallow non-owners to remove files.
 Test by creating file /var/dir1/stkfile1 as user60 and removing it as user80.

+34. On rhcsa1 create a swap partition of size 200MB on the secondary disk.
+Use its UUID and ensure it is activated after every system reboot.